 Propranolol should be used with caution for children with multiple haemangiomas if there is involvement of blood vessels in the brain or heart.
 For example, PHACES syndrome, PELVIS syndrome or diffuse neonatal haemangiomatosis.

 It is not always effective, so the haemangioma may persist and continue to grow larger.

 Most dermatologists and other physicians now prefer to use propranolol as a first line treatment for those infantile haemangiomas that require treatment.
-There is increasing evidence that propranolol is safer and possibly more effective in treating infantile haemangioma compared to systemic steroids.
+There is increasing evidence that propranolol is safer and possibly more effective in treating infantile haemangioma compared to systemic steroid.
 Propranolol causes fewer side effects, less ulceration, and a lower requirement for surgery after treatment.
 A consensus statement was prepared by the Australasian Vascular Anomalies Network and the Australasian Paediatric Dermatology Network (2017).
 In summary:

 - Infants with haemangiomas that are life-threatening, at risk of ulceration, or at risk of causing a significant functional impairment, psychological impact of physical deformity should be treated early with oral propranolol.